10 Days in Argentina: 7 Sample Itineraries

 Late Spring (late Oct-Nov) and early Fall (March-mid April) are great shoulder seasons.
 Expect cold nights but warmer afternoons.

 Winter is great for skiing in Bariloche, Villa La Angostura, and San Martin de los Andes but I wouldn’t plan on driving the 7 Lakes Route in winter.
+You must have chains in your vehicle in winter.

 What to pack for this itinerary?